Giving to charity is worthwhile. A small donation from you can make a big difference to the lives of people in need.

-If you operate a limited company then there is a way to make your donations go even further - for both you and your company.
+If you operate a Limited company, there are ways to make your donations go even further – for both you and your company.

 How is donating to charity beneficial?

-No matter who you are or what type of business you run, we’d encourage you to give to charities if you want to!
-However, in terms of business, there are some extra advantages to giving to charity through your limited company that you’ll miss out on by just donating directly.
+No matter who you are or what type of business you run, we'd encourage you to give to charities if you want to!
+However, when it comes to your business, there are some extra advantages to giving through your limited company that you'll miss out on by donating personally.

-When you donate as an individual, a charity receives valuable income to support the people or cause they represent, and you get the warm satisfaction of knowing that you’ve done a good deed.
-However, when you donate as a limited company, you’re also able to claim tax relief.
+When you donate as an individual, a charity receives valuable income to support its cause, and you get the warm satisfaction of knowing you've done a good deed.
+When you donate as a limited company, you also get to claim tax relief.

 What is Gift Aid?